jax.sharding module#

 class jax.sharding.Sharding#

-A set of devices that are addressable by the current process.
+The set of devices in the Sharding that are addressable by the current process.

 addressable_devices_indices_map(global_shape)[source]#

-A mapping from addressable device to the slice of global data it contains.
+A mapping from addressable devices to the slice of array data each contains.

 addressable_devices_indices_map contains that part of device_indices_map that applies to the addressable devices.